-Because the safety of our students is our top priority, we will be installing stop-arm cameras for the 19.20 school year.
-These stop-arm camera will be installed on every bus and will act a witness to drivers running a school bus stop sign.
+Because the safety of our students is our top priority, have installed stop-arm cameras for the 20.21 school year.
+These stop-arm cameras are installed on every bus and act a witness to drivers running a school bus stop sign.
 The stop-arm cameras are positioned in order to capture images of front and back license plates and the face of the driver, all the information needed to prosecute offending drivers.

 Nationally there has been recent heartbreaking and tragic events that have occurred for school transportation industry, the students that are transported, and their loved ones.
 Over 480,000 school buses nationwide transport students daily and although operators are consistently trained on safe loading and unloading procedures, they are unable to control other vehicles on the roadway.
 Please help us keep our kids safe by reviewing the one minute video and safety tips provided on the link below and don't hesitate to report unsafe or illegal actions you observe at or around bus stops.

 NHTSA is urging you to drive safely, and remember these rules about school bus safety:

 Tips for Motorists: